sakuli/sakuli.github.io/content/docs/200_enterprise/omd.md

 ## Configure OMD

-Sakuli transmits performance data to a **Gearman result queue** rather than to OMD directly.
+Sakuli transmits performance data to a Gearman result queue rather than to OMD directly.
 For that we require a gearman-enabled monitoring system in an OMD environment.

-It takes a few steps to set up the monitoring system in order to process Sakuli's performance data correctly.
+It takes a few steps to set up the monitoring system in order to process Sakulis performance data correctly.

-### Enable and configure mod_gearman
+### Enable and configure mod-gearman

-Use the Makefile located in `OMD_ROOT/share/sakuli/omd/` to configure mod_gearman:
+Use the Makefile located in `OMD_ROOT/share/sakuli/omd/` to configure mod-gearman:

-- enable all services for mod_gearman
+- enable all services for mod-gearman
 - set the bind IP and port (default: `0.0.0.0:4730`; overwrite with e.g. `export GEARMAN_PORT=192.168.130.10:4731`)
 - set the encryption key (default: `sakuli_secret`; overwrite with e.g. `export GEARMAN_SECRET=mykey`)